dyang5/REU-CAAR/Research Blog/week6.md

 Week 6 Day 6

 Today was definitely a more chill day for me.
 In the morning, I worked on some CodeForces problems.
 For an early lunch, I finally finished the tub of Greek Yogurt I got a week or two ago (along with the Frozen Strawberries, Granola, etc).
 In the afternoon, I ended up going for a run to get in some exercise.
 I went on the Paint Branch Trail before running around a really nice lake (Lake Artemesia), where there are 1.3 mile loops around the lake.
 The run ended up being 3 miles (I had planned to run longer but was really tired), and I walked another loop around the lake before heading over to Playa Bowls to get some water and an acai bowl.
 I usually run later in the day (closer to dinner) but the weather report said it was going to thunder at 4 PM -- it did not.
 Today was definitely a pretty basic yet relaxing Saturday; I'm feeling good health-wise as well and don't appear to have any COVID-like symptoms.

+### <u>Day 40 (July 14th)</u>

+The End of Week 6

+I woke up earlier today hoping to head out to grab some breakfast and then participate in the CodeForces contest.
+I'd say I kind of did both of these things -- I heated up some Bagel Bites before the contest and ended up doing the problems concurrently (but not submitting anything since both the first two problems were tedious/long/tricky).
+I keep telling myself that I should be actually participating and submitting in these contests but honestly, both problems took me a while to solve.
+I am happy that at least I made the effort to participate in the contest/try the problems despite the fact that self-isolating has sort of sucked mentally (not meeting others, staying in the room, no swimming exercise).

+Post contest, I ended up submitting and debugging my work for B and reading a bit about a simple solution for A (some people said A was harder than C or D), which was a tough problem to get if you hadn't seen it before.
+I also watched the Wimbledon Tennis finals, which was cool and motivating for me to play more tennis (unfortunately, not today even though I typically swim -> tennis on Sundays since I'm supposed to be isolating for at least another day).

+In the afternoon, I mainly read and relaxed since all the screen time from the morning hurt my eyes.
+I went for a quick run around campus and then to Potomac Pizza, where I beasted 5 pieces of a Large Combo pizza down (I am realizing now that I had pizza-like food for both "meals" today).
+After a long, tiring walk back home (I was so full), I ended up cutting and eating up some of the watermelon my parents brought over.

+This was a good day to wrap up the sixth week.
+The only sad part of the day was that the monitor I ordered on Amazon for Prime Day seemed to not get delivered despite two attempts (all other Amazon packages I've ordered here have come perfectly fine), but it'll hopefully arrive tomorrow.
+In terms of research, I'm back to some serious work tomorrow -- I think I will work more on diffusion model output and analyze the results on the DeepFace classifier.